Penzance: Buses

 The bus and coach station is next to the railway station from where National Express operates coach services to London Victoria Coach Station (taking around 9 hours) via Heathrow Airport.
-Local bus services run by First Kernow connect Penzance with most major settlements in Cornwall, including Truro, St Ives, St Just, St Buryan, Land's End and also Plymouth in Devon.
+Local bus services run by Go Cornwall Bus connect Penzance with most major settlements in Cornwall, including Truro, St Ives, St Just, St Buryan, Land's End and also Plymouth in Devon.

 Roads

 The A30 from London to Land's End is a trunk road as far as the Chy-an-Mor roundabout, a mile (1.6 km) to the east of Penzance.
 After bypassing Penzance to the north the road continues to Land's End mainly as a rural A route.
 The A30 provides a fast connection to the M5 motorway at Exeter 111 mi to the north-east.
 The distance from Penzance to London is 275 mi, with a 5 hour journey time.